checkdam/checkdam.github.io/_posts/2025-06-09-total-climate-stability-10-years.md

 Join the waterstories community and "find the others" in your area.
 If you really can't find any action in your neighbourhood you can join us on a [Restoration Holiday](https://checkdam.org/2025-02-26-fiona-restoration-holidays/) and even own a part of the endevour.

-Together we can save ourselves from flood, fire and drought, which are man made disasters, and see impressive effects in as little as one year.
+Together we can save ourselves from flood, fire and drought, which are man-made disasters, and see impressive effects in as little as one year.
 We can make heaven on earth in a lifetime.

 Learn more at [Water Stories](https://www.waterstories.com)